 - Prepare for Visitors: Be prepared for visitors.
 The weeks leading up to your due date, stock up on extra toothpaste, toothbrushes, clean sheets and towels.

 - Do Laundry Ahead of Time: Take the tags off of new outfits and wash them using a detergent that is safe for infants.
 This will be a huge time-saver once the baby is born.

 Babies require a lot of items.
 When you convert a room into a nursery, you might not have space for or be able to keep all of the items that were previously in your home.
 Whether the space was previously an office, workout room or spare bedroom, there may be some items you want to hold on to that just simply will no longer fit in your home.
 Instead of throwing these items out, consider renting a storage unit.

-Storage World has storage facilities in Jonesboro, GA, Stockbridge, GA and Decatur!
+Storage World has storage facilities in Decatur, GA on Panthersville Rd and Flat Shoals Pkwy as well as Jonesboro, GA!
 For the storage of smaller items, consider our 5×5 storage unit.
 If you’re storing larger pieces of furniture, consider our 5×10 or 10×10 storage unit.
 Reserve your storage unit today!